desaianand1/LeetLoaf/docs/README.md

 ## 🧂 Well Seasoned & Feature Rich

-- [x] Automatic LeetCode problem definition and explanation generator
+- [x] Auto-generated LeetCode problem definition and explanations
-- [x] Language-agnostic support.
+- [x] Programming language-agnostic support.
 Solve LeetCode problems in a variety of languages?
 No problem!
 - [x] Cross-browser extension to catalogue and sync your completed LeetCode problems, automagically!
 - [x] Auto-generated static web site to browse through your work and prepare for interviews
 - [x] Concise summaries, diagrams and categorization for each problem so you can quickly revise and prepare by topic